supriyawin/Binary-Nova/README.md

 ### The Idea: Solution

-WellneQ Android application automates queues into virtual queue so that the patient does not have to stay anxious for his/her turn for long.
+WellnessQ Android application automates queues into virtual queue so that the patient does not have to stay anxious for his/her turn for long.
 The Patient can see his token number on his/her phone which gets updated on real time.
 Once his/her turn come, he also gets push notifications that his turn has come.
 This saves his time , he/she can avoid waiting in long queue, and he/she can maintain safe distance from other patients who are there.
 Once his test is done , and we found him negative for Covid, we will issue certificate to that patient, which the patient can see on his phone, download that, and use that as a pass during travel

 Apart from the Covid-19 patients, it can also help the other category of health departments, which will facilitate patients to save time and stay safe while maintaining safe social distancing